bubuzhang2002/git1/README.md

 # git1
-This is my first repository.
+This is my first resp.
 I am looking forward to learning more.